-Though harmless enough, he wasn't the type you would want your daughter to date.
-An employment situation presented itself to me one Friday evening in the summer of 84'.
-We were mobile DJ's spinning 1960's records for the hip 30 plus crowd.
-We were sure to impress that evening.
-Little did I know that MS would rear its ugly head and attach itself with unforgivable turbulence directed squarely at my body and mind.
+At that time, there were people in my circle of friends I probably should have walked away from.
+Unfortunately, perhaps due to my need to have a sounding board of any kind, I simply did not.
+Though harmless enough, Frank wasn't the type of friend you would want your daughter to date.
+He asked me to help him with his weekend DJ business.
+We were spinning records one Friday night.
+Little did I know that MS would rear its ugly head and attach itself with unforgivable turbulence directed squarely at me.
 I had grown accustomed to dealing with this blight largely by ignoring it, and waiting for the symptoms to pass.
 When the symptoms passed after a few weeks I was relatively sure I'd have a period of respite; where I can pretend, at least, that I was healthy.
 And for a few months, live as if I was a card-carrying member of the non-afflicted.
 After all, nobody I knew had even heard of MS. It made no sense trying to explain it to a layman.
 I looked healthy, acted healthy, and spoke healthy.
 So here we were in the summer of 84' just earning a few extra dollars when the beast struck.
-My entire body suddenly was racked with numbness from head to toe, all I could feel were my fingertips.
+My entire body suddenly was racked with numbness.
+All I could feel were my fingertips.
 I recalled that if it was possible, even my hair might have been numb.
-I recall leaning on a metal railing for support.
+I remember leaning on a metal railing for support.
 I recall that the railing felt cool to the touch; my forearm resting on it with a sensation of coolness on the bottom and complete numbness on the top.
 This had to be MS. Although this was a new target for the numbness, nothing else could have explained this capricious set of circumstances.
 I recall shifting my weight from foot to foot, trying to feel my feet.
 They were numb, too.
 The numbness in my feet was like the feeling of your foot falling asleep; only this time there was no way to shake it loose or simply wait for the circulation to return.
 The disease had staked a new claim.
-This time, my entire body was the victim.
-The beast had won; it had succeeded in overtaking my resolve to pretend it didn't exist.
-I was in physical and psychological agony.
+The beast had won.
+It had succeeded in overtaking my resolve to pretend it didn't exist.
+I was in utter agony.

 Greg Sacchet - 7/17/2011